Macro Ethics Principles for Responsible AI Systems: Taxonomy and Future Directions: Taxonomy of Ethical Principles

-Kantian \myshortcite{kant2011groundwork} ethics argues that ethical principles are derived from the logical structure of action, beginning with distinguishing free action (behaviour for which the agent has reasons) from mere behaviour \shortcite{Kim2020takingPrinciples}.
-Kant's \emph{Categorical Imperative} means that a rational agent must believe their reasons for acting are consistent with the assumption that all rational agents to whom the reasons apply could engage in the same actions \shortcite{ROBBINS2007DecisionSupport,Abney2011robotsEthicalTheory,Kumar+Choudhury-AIEthics22-NormativeEthics}.
-All legitimate moral duties could be grounded in the Categorical Imperative \shortcite{Wallach2008BottomUpTopDown}.

-Derived from the Categorical Imperative is the \emph{Means-End Principle}.
-This denotes that treating other people as a means to an end is immoral \shortcite{Abney2011robotsEthicalTheory,Kumar+Choudhury-AIEthics22-NormativeEthics}.
-It would never be possible to universalize the treatment of another as a means to some end; doing so would contradict the Categorical Imperative.
-This is because all rational beings have intrinsic moral value, and the non-rational world has mere instrumental value.
-These two principles together arguably create an ideal world where society can act according to people's maxim of will without affecting the welfare of others \shortcite{Limarga2020NonMonoticReasoning}.
+\citet{kant2011groundwork} argues that ethical principles are derived from the logical structure of action, beginning with distinguishing free action (action for which the agent has reasons) from mere behaviour \cite{Kim2021takingPrinciples}.
+Kant's \emph{categorical imperative} grounds all moral duties as it applies unconditionally to rational agents (categorical), and is a command that could be followed, but might not be (imperative) \cite{Johnson+Cureton2022Kant,Wallach2008BottomUpTopDown}.
+The categorical imperative entails that a rational agent must believe their reasons for acting are consistent with the assumption that all rational agents to whom the reasons apply could engage in the same actions (also known as the \emph{universal law of nature}) \cite{Boddington2023NormativeAI}.
+For example, `do not kill' is a categorical imperative: it is categorical in that if all rational agents committed murder, there would be no rational agents left; it is an imperative as rational agents could kill but should not.
+Derived from the categorical imperative is the \emph{means-end principle} (also known as the \emph{humanity formula}).
+The means-end principle denotes that treating other people as a means to an end is immoral \cite{Abney2011robotsEthicalTheory,Kumar+Choudhury-AIEthics22-NormativeEthics}.
+It would never be possible to universalise the treatment of another as a means to some end; doing so would contradict the categorical imperative.
+This contradiction occurs because of our ability to engage in rational self-directed behaviour.